KatlaTL/ContainerizationEksamen/README.md

 ### Installation

-To containerize the application you first of all have to either download or clone project
+To containerize the application you first have to either download or clone the project
 1. Clone the repository
    ```sh
    git clone https://github.com/KatlaTL/ContainerizationEksamen.git